santolucito/santolucito.github.io/COMS1002/1/index.md

 ## Project 2: Generative Animation

-Your goal is to create a new work of art with Processing in Python mode, or with Blender using Python scripting with the ```bpy``` package.
+Your goal is to create a new work of art with Processing in Python mode (or one of the replacement tools that are Processing-like).
+Ideally, focus on an interactive animation, as we will focus on non-interactive animation in the next module.
 This is an open-ended assignment - which may be an uncomfortable space for you if this is new to you.
 The guiding principle should be to create something that you are proud to call your own creation.